CameraTrapDetectoR/.github/profile/README.md

-## Welcome to CameraTrapDetectoR: wolf:
+## Welcome to CameraTrapDetectoR :wolf:

 CameraTrapDetectoR is an essential tool for processing camera trap images.
 Our deep learning object detection model identifies and counts animals by class, family, or species, provides post-identification processing functions, all on your computer.